http

 andwait: Number

-is the maximum waiting time and must be indicated in milliseconds
+is the maximum waiting time and the default is 30,000ms (30 seconds)

 Usage Notes